stijnfrishert/libLSDJ/README.md

 # System Requirements

-The nature of *liblsdj* as a C library makes it compilable on nearly all common operating systems.
+The nature of *LibLSDJ* as a C library makes it compilable on nearly all common operating systems.
 Both tools included have been tested on macOS Sierra and Windows 7/10 and seem to be working.
-DigiPack has also successfully built *liblsdj* on Arch Linux.
+DigiPack has also successfully built *LibLSDJ* on Arch Linux.

 # Download